LanceMcCarthy/MvpApi/MvpApi.Uwp/ViewModels/readme.md

 - [Award Categories and related award technologies](https://github.com/LanceMcCarthy/MvpApi/tree/master/MvpApi.Uwp/ViewModels#award-categories-and-related-award-technologies)
 - [Contribution Types, field titles and required values](https://github.com/LanceMcCarthy/MvpApi/tree/master/MvpApi.Uwp/ViewModels#contribution-types-field-titles-and-required-values)

+## 2018-2019
+### New Areas and Categories

+After MVP Year 2017-2018 concluded, new structures will be used.
+This readme will be updated once the work is completed.
+As of now, the app can handle these changes as categories and areas are dynamically retrived and are always up-to-date.

+## 2017-2018
-## Award categories and related award technologies
+### Award categories and related award technologies

 Award Name: Windows Development
 - Windows App Development